Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

 Now, we are ready to state the main result:

-\begin{theorem} Let $X$ be a logarithmic smooth projective scheme over a log point $B = \spec(Q_B\rightarrow \kk)$, with $Q_B$ a toric monoid.
+\begin{theorem} Let $X$ be a fine, saturated logarithmic projective scheme, log smooth over a log point $B = \spec(Q_B\rightarrow \kk)$, with $Q_B$ a toric monoid.
 Let $\btau$ be a decorated global tropical type.
-Fix a set of the splitting edges $\bS$ and let $\btau_1,...\btau_r$ be the decorated global types obtained after splitting.
+Fix a set of the splitting edges $\bS$ and let $\btau_1,\ldots\btau_r$ be the decorated global types obtained after splitting.

 Suppose the Assumption \ref{toricassumption} is satisfied.
 Let $\fV$ be a generic displacement vector defined in Definition \ref{globalgluingdata}.
-Then, for the finite, representable morphism of moduli spaces of punctured log stable maps
+Then, for the finite, representable morphism of moduli spaces of punctured stable log maps

 the following equation holds